-Brain cancer is the uncontrollable growth of cells in your brain, which can form cancerous tumors.
+Brain cancer is the uncontrollable growth of cells in the brain, which can form cancerous tumors.
 At Weisfuse & Weisfuse, LLP, our skilled legal team has helped hundreds of first responders and survivors obtain the health care and compensation they deserve.
-Contact us today at 212-983-3000 for a free and confidential consultation about your 9/11 brain cancer claim.
+Contact us today at 212-983-3000 for a free and confidential consultation about bringing a 9/11 brain cancer claim.

 Symptoms of Brain Cancer

 As tumors grow, they may press on nearby areas of the brain, damaging brain cells and altering the patient’s behavior and functional abilities.
-Symptoms depend on the area of the brain in which the tumor is located, as different areas of the brain control different functions.
+Symptoms depend on the brain’s area in which the tumor is located, as different areas control different functions.

 Symptoms of brain cancer may include: